Drennan98/History-of-the-Ryder-Cup/README.md

 - I confirmed that the form cannot be filled out unless every field is filled.

+- I sent the link of the deployed site to my brother and some friends who confirmed that all links work as intended.

 ## Bugs

 - When adding the video, I used the "video" element which wasnt't supported.
 I contacted a tutor who advised me to use the "iframe" element which fixed the issue.